endymion1818/deliciousreverie/src/pages/post/encapsulation-vs-inheritance-ui-components.md

 ---
-title: Encapsulation vs inheritance in frontend development
+title: Encapsulation vs inheritance in UI Components
 date: "2020-10-30T15:21:21+01:00"
-description: "I really like using React, and use Styled Components with a component library at work.
+description: "I really like using React, and I'm using Styled Components with a component library at work.
 However we have three conundrums to solve, mostly around the concept of encapsulation."
 draft: false
 tags:
   - javascript